 (fell)1 the soloist Anthony di Bonaventura seriously ill.

-Later work based on this taxonomy of Coherence relations has continued to use DC to explore the processing of individual discourse relations.
+Later work based on this taxonomy of Coherence relations has continued to use DCs to explore the processing of individual discourse relations.
 A major claim made by the Coherence approach to discourse is that the processing effort of a relation directly depends on the type of relation (Sanders, 2005; Sanders & Noordman, 2000; Spooren & Sanders, 2008).
-Spooren & Sanders (2008) suggest the following order from least to most complex relations: additive, temporal, causal, adversative They based their proposal on the acquisition patterns of the DC that typically encode those relations (Bloom et al., 1980; Spooren & Sanders, 2008)
+Spooren & Sanders (2008) suggest the following order from least to most complex relations: additive, temporal, causal, adversative which can be expressed in English, respectively, as and, and then, so, and but.
+They based their proposal on the acquisition patterns of the DC that typically encode those relations (Bloom et al., 1980; Spooren & Sanders, 2008).`

-Still in the coherence literature, Sanders & Noordman (2000) looked at the effect of DC on sentence processing in a reaction time experiment.
-They reported that explicit marking of a coherence relation leads to faster processing (reaction times) of the post-connective part of the utterance (when it is consistent with the DC). earlier reaction time study by (Ziti & Champagnol, 1992) also reported that the presence of a DC can facilitate the processing of the post-connective part of the utterance but only in concessive relations. presented French participants with sentences composed of two clauses either causally related as in (6) or contrasting as in (7) [for the original items in French see (Ziti & Campagnol, 1992, p.
+Still in the coherence literature, Sanders & Noordman (2000) looked at the effect of DCs on sentence processing in a reaction time experiment.
+They reported that the explicit marking of a coherence relation leads to faster processing (shorter reaction times) of the post-connective part of the utterance (when it is consistent with the DC).

+An earlier reaction time study by (Ziti & Champagnol, 1992) also reported that the presence of a DC can facilitate the processing of the post-connective part of the utterance but only in concessive relations.
+That is, they presented French participants with sentences composed of two clauses that were either causally related as in (6) or contrasting as in (7) [for the original items in French see (Ziti & Campagnol, 1992, p.
 192)].
-Participants one after the other, either with nothing presented between them or with an appropriate causal (parce que/puisque) or concessive (bien que/ quoi que) connective between the two parts.
+Participants read one clause after the other, either with nothing presented between them or with an appropriate causal (parce que/puisque) or concessive (bien que/ quoi que) connective between the two parts.

 a.
 The snow had made the track of the circuit extremely difficult,